Create Indestructible SBC's with overlayfs--Part II--uv, flask, and systemd

 sudo shutdown -r now #reboot to overlayfs

-To go back to normal RPI (not overlay): I pulled the SD card and edited /boot/firmware/config.txt on my Windows 11 PC (raspberry OS is formatted fat32, so yes, this worked), getting rid of overlayroot=tempfs then saving cmdline.txt.
+To go back to normal RPI (not overlay): I pulled the SD card and edited /boot/firmware/cmdline.txt on my Windows 11 PC (Raspberry OS is formatted fat32, so yes, this worked), getting rid of overlayroot=tempfs then saving cmdline.txt.

-I could make a copy of the single line in cmdline.txt, add the string above to one of them, and comment out the line I didn't want using a #.
+Finally, I made a copy of the single line in cmdline.txt, add the string above to one of them, and comment out the line I didn't want using a #.

 WHAT'S NEXT?

-This knowledge will ultimately enrich my work skills, my sense of professionalism, and my piwece of mind.
+This knowledge will ultimately enrich my professional skills, my sense of confidence, and my piwece of mind.

 There is a lesson here?
 Nope.
 Next time: just use the damn cheat code.